 Attendees should adhere to video meeting etiquette during remote call conferences.
 This includes (but is not limited to) allowing others to finish speaking before contributing opinions and being mindful of any surrounding noises/distractions that could interfere with the meeting.

 A good starting point is to make sure everyone mutes their mics if they are not talking and set up a signal or process when people have something to contribute (especially useful/necessary when experiencing delay issues).
+To get more professional, make sure to use a GDPR-compliant video conferencing API which will keep the video interactions safe for your staff.

 4) Keep Your Meetings Concise